ermaitland/ga-project-2/README.md

 # Bugs

 There is a bug in the search bar, if you search for “blush” or “foundation” the results are blank.
 We know there is a product_type for both of these as we have them included on the drop down menu.
-This would be something that would require us looking into, it may be due to the way the API is sorted and, like with the “brand?.”, we added the ? as not all the products had a brand.
+This would be something that would require us looking into, it may be due to fact we have only included products with an id between 0-129, so this would be something to look into in the future.

 # Future Improvements